 Unfortunately I have had a sore leg occasionally over the last few years, the vet tells me it is just a bit of arthritis in my hocks but it does mean I have had to have a few injections in my hock.
 Unfortunately apparently rest does not help it, instead I have to keep using it so no more long holidays for me!

 It turns out I am ‘really useful horse’.
 As I am a very small horse (apparently I only just make it into the horse category as I am over 14.2hh – hh = hands high, with each hand measuring 4 inches, which is about 10cm) I not only do a lot of the adult rides like Rafferty and Jaybee but I also do a lot of the school rides and the children on a Saturday.
 In addition to being that almost perfect size to cover both adults and children, I am also a good height for side walkers to work with.
-Finally to top it all off I am one of the three main hoist trained horses (along with Fergus and Tawny).
+Finally to top it all off I am one of only a select band of hoist trained horses.
 All of these factors apparently help to give me the title of a ‘really useful horse’.

 What have I been up to in 2017

 Well firstly can I say I am one of the hardest workers at Barrow Farm.
-Both Macie and Fergus are older than me and it seems I have to pick up the slack sometime especially as Lula has been off work quite a bit.
 So one of my important jobs recently has been to help Sophie back to riding, which has been great.
 Sophie used to ride Rhia but had to have some time off riding having fallen off.
 It was very important that when she started riding again it was on a well behaved horse and they picked me (they just told me no being cheeky)!
-We have mainly been working on the lead whilst Sophie has become more confident and independent again but we did a session on Sunday with Sir Lee Pearson and we were allowed to go on our own (but more on that in a minute).
+We have mainly been working on the lead whilst Sophie has become more confident and independent again but we did a session on with Sir Lee Pearson and we were allowed to go on our own (but more on that in a minute).

 So another rider I have been doing a lot of work with recently is Curtis, who recently moved from 11am to 4.30pm on a Saturday and changed from riding Tawny to riding me as he had started to get so much bigger.
 It is great to see a rider progress and Curtis is another rider that really benefitted from riding me.
 Since we started working together at 4.30pm we have had a go at doing some dressage and as well as Sophie we also had a lesson with Sir Lee Pearson.